Event Date: Thursday, August 30, 2018 -through Saturday, November 3, 2018

-In Fall 2018 Philadelphia’s Magic Gardens will present an exhibition of hand-sewn sculptures by artist Tasha Lewis.
+Philadelphia’s Magic Gardens presents an exhibition of hand-sewn sculptures by artist Tasha Lewis.
 Lewis’ latest series is comprised of busts, standing figures, and vessels that are made with plaster, wood and cardboard armatures wrapped in a textile skin, and many of the pieces are encrusted with beads, pearls and detailed embroidery and invite close inspection.

 Lewis is fascinated by the way classical Greek sculptures have changed and corroded over the centuries, changing our idea of what fine art is with them.
 Ebb Tide combines this attraction to artifacts with a desire to replicate objects, natural and human-made, that wash up on beaches.